 There are many reasons to set priorities, namely to have some focus.
-We often are on autopilot throughout the day: get up, go to work, come home, go to bed.
+We often are on autopilot throughout the day: get up, take kids to school, go to work, come home, go to bed.
 You do what needs to be done, but don’t really enjoy any of it.
 Setting priorities can help change that.

 - Making decisions becomes much easier.
 You know what is most important to you and make decisions based on that.